Multistorey car park: History

-Built between 1898 and 1906 in Barcelona, Spain, Casa Batllo is the house of the Dragon with its delightful stained-glass windows, a winding roof-back: colorful as a rainbow.
-Casa Batlló is known for another innovation – the first underground parking anywhere.
-Designed by the Iconic Architect Antoni Gaudi, it is remarkable for any parking designs for its interior below-grade circular helix built in 1904.

 The earliest known parking garage in the United States was built in 1918 for the Hotel La Salle at 215 West Washington Street in the West Loop area of downtown Chicago, Illinois.
 It was designed by Holabird and Roche.
 The Hotel La Salle was demolished in 1976, but the parking structure remained because it had been designated as preliminary landmark status and the structure was several blocks from the hotel.
 It was demolished in 2005 after failing to receive landmark status from the city of Chicago.
-A 49-story apartment tower, 215 West, has taken its place, also featuring a parking garage.
+A 49-storey apartment tower, 215 West, has taken its place, also featuring a parking garage.
 When the Capital Garage in Washington, D.C. was built in 1927, it was reportedly the largest parking structure of its kind in the country.
 It was imploded in 1974.

 Design

 The movement of vehicles between floors can take place by means of: